sbennell/CO2Car/esp32_with_serial/README.md

 ## Configuration

-### Debug Settings
 - **DEBUG Mode**: Set the `#define DEBUG` flag to true in the code to enable detailed debug logging of sensor readings.
 - **Debounce Delay**: The `DEBOUNCE_DELAY` constant (default: 50ms) can be adjusted to fine-tune button responsiveness.

-### Race Timing Settings
-- **Tie Threshold**: Configurable threshold (default: 2ms) for detecting ties.
-Times within this threshold are averaged and considered a tie.
-- **Real-time Detection**: Ties are detected and handled in real-time as cars finish, ensuring consistent timing across all components.
-- **Optimized Timing**: Network and time manager updates are paused during races for maximum timing accuracy:
-  - Live race display
-  - Final results
-  - Race history storage

 ## License